matrix-org/sliding-sync/room_list.md

 - How do you convey invited or left rooms?
 Particularly for left rooms, server implementations need to be careful to update the room list AFTER all the other streams (so you get the leave event) which is the opposite for joins/normal operations.
-- How do we handle spaces?
-We can enumerate rooms where there are space state events, but the sort order is unclear, including whether to consider subspaces.
-Sorting could inherit the sort args of the original request, but do we do this depth-first (enumerate all the rooms in a space) or breadth-first (enumerate all top-level spaces).
-Lots of overlap with the spaces summary API.
-- It's implied that the room list stream is capable of implementing the "calculating the room name" algorithm in order to populate the `name` field.
-  Is this assumption safe in E2EE rooms?

-#### Room summary

-- It's unclear how to unregister a room once you're tracking the summaries for it.
-In reality, if you start reading the `room_data` for a room then you probably want to unregister the associated `room_summary`.
-This can be done in a few ways, all with annoying trade-offs:
-    * `room_list.del_rooms: ["!foo:bar"]` : This will remove the room from the room list and hence drop it from the summary.
-      However, this would also drop it from the `room_data` API.
-    * `room_summary.del_rooms: ["!foo:bar"]` : This removes the room from the room summary API but not any others.
-This however creates 2 sets of room lists which is awkward and clunky.
-    * `room_data.remove_from_summary: true` : This removes it lazily, but its unclear what "removal" is: which list?
-Same drawbacks as above.
-  You kind of want to "upgrade" a single room on the room list, without removing it, then "demote" it again when you aren't interested in tracking it anymore.
-  This implies the room data API should _not_ support a room list option, so to "upgrade" it you just start a room data stream, and to "demote" it you just don't continue syncing.
-That's intuitive at least.
-Alternatively, should we combine the room summary and room data streams?
-If we paginate room state, then we just have a handful of events per room (paginated state, paginated members, timeline limited) along with heros/lazy members.
-This is probably too much for low bandwidth, but that should be pulling from the room list instead, and the room data is only used on click-through.

 #### Room data

 - Only the member events are paginated, not the entire room state.
 This is probably okay as the vast majority of current state in rooms are actually just member events.
 Member events can be sorted coherently, but arbitrary state events cannot (what do you sort by?
 Timestamp?).
-- Should there be ways to filter out unwanted state events?
-Need a compact representation rather than just specifying all event types e.g
-  "all `m.` event types".